 In 2012 he founded, together with Chiara Quinzii, the Quinzii Terna Architecture practice.
 He has made critical contributions to various national and international magazines (C3 Magazine, Abitare, Compasses, Klat, Arch’it) and edits several architecture websites (Gli Stati Generali, Linkiesta, PressTletter, The ArchHive).
 He taught at Milan Polytechnic, in the Architectural Design and Urban-planning workshops, as well as collaborating with IUAV in Venice, University of Milan, Domus Academy, Indus Valley School of Art and Architecture, UDLA in Quito, ULatina in San Josè, Universidad Interamericana de Panamà and East China Normal University in Shanghai.

-He collaborates with NABA, in Milan, in the Laureate International University Certificate Program in Design of Products and Interiors.
+He collaborates with NABA, in Milan, in the Laureate International University Certificate Program in Design and Interiors.

 He has his own personal blog entitled L’architettura immaginata and he’s a contributor in the platform Gli Stati Generali.